eiffel-community/eiffel-intelligence-frontend/wiki/markdown/docker.md

 In web-browser use url with docker host ip number: "\<docker host ip\>:8091/"

-Swich-backend functionality do not work when "localhost" address is used.
+Switch-backend functionality do not work when "localhost" address is used.